-Outcome indicator Measure 2015/16 2016/17 2017/18 2018/19 2019/20 Target 2019/20 Satisfaction with community consultation and engagement (index) 62 60 56 61 59 >60 Engagement with the community continues with Port Phillip committed to continuously explore ways to improve levels of satisfaction.
-A slight drop this year may have been influenced by the COVID-19 pandemic as community engagement was undertaken in an online environment while social distancing restrictions were in place.
-Proportion of residents who have participated in community engagement activities No data No data 5 % 5 % 9 % 6 % Satisfaction with the overall performance of Council (index) 64 67 63 65 65 >65 Results from our annual satisfaction survey of reside was stable with the same result as the previous year l resident pe rception of P ort Phillips o overall perform nance Overall financial sustainability risk rating Low Low Low Low Medium Low The short-term impact of COVID-19 has some measures outside low risk rating, but medium to long-term outlook remains low.
-The financial sustainability risk rating is being monitored carefully and appropriate risk management strategies have been implemented, including applying Efficiency savings as a percentage of operating expense (excluding depreciation) 1.8 % 1.2 % 1.0 % 1.0 % 2.6 % 1.8 %
+Outcome indicator Measure 2015/16 2016/17 2017/18 2018/19 2019/20 Target 2019/20 Satisfaction with community consultation and engagement (index) 62 60 56 61 59 >60 Engagement with the community continues with Po satisfaction.
+A slight drop this year may have been i undertaken in an online environment while social di nfluenced by the COVID-1 9 pandemic Proportion of residents who have participated in community engagement activities No data No data 5 % 5 % 9 % 6 % Satisfaction with the overall performance of Council (index) 64 67 63 65 65 >65 Results from our annual satisfaction survey of reside was stable with the same result as the previous year l resident per rception of P ort Phillips o overall perform nance Overall financial sustainability risk rating Low Low Low Low Medium Low The short-term impact of COVID-19 has some meas low.
+The financial sustainability risk rating is being n been implemented, including applying Efficiency savings as a percentage of operating expense (excluding depreciation) 1.8 % 1.2 % 1.0 % 1.0 % 2.6 % 1.8 %